 Overloading

-Too much weight puts excess strain and friction on your tires, causing overheating, structural fatigue, and eventually blowouts.
+Too much weight puts excess strain and friction, causing overheating, structural fatigue, and eventually blowouts.
 It also shortens tire life and strains your suspension and braking systems.

 Underinflation